tjwkura5/microblog_EC2_deployment/stuff.md

         sudo systemctl status jenkins
     fi
     ```
-4. Ok if jenkins is not installed in the first place we will need to install it.
+If jenkins is not installed in the first place we will need to install it:

 5. Update System and Install Dependencies